haxrob/gojwtcrack/README.md

 # jwtcrack
-Fast JSON Web Token (JWT)cracker.
+Fast JSON Web Token (JWT) cracker.
 Currently supports dictionary attacks against HS256.

-## Usage
+## Installation

-To build:
+Precompiled 64 bit binary files are available for Windows and Linux under [bin/](bin/)

+If you prefer to compile yourself:
 ```
 $ go build -o jwtcrack main.go
 ```

+## Running

-To run, place a token into a text file and specify this file with the -t flag.
+Place a token into a text file and specify this file with the `-t` flag.
-The dictionary file to brute force with can either be specified with the -d flag or piped in via stdin, e.g.
+The  file containing a list of secrets (e.g. password dictionary file) can either be specified with the `-d` flag or piped in via stdin, e.g.

 ```
 $ cat rockyou.txt | ./jwtcrack -t mytoken.txt